 The Radiopharmaceutical Sciences Council is made up of members of the SNMMI who have a common interest in the radiopharmaceutical sciences.
 It has been set up for the purpose of providing a forum to; discuss and disseminate information relating to radiopharmaceutical sciences, promote and encourage basic research and applied technology in the radiopharmaceutical sciences, and provide the SNMMI information relating to the radiopharmaceutical sciences.

-We would like to welcome the 2015-2017 Council and Center Interns.
+Click here if you would like to learn more about the SNMMI Councils/Centers Internship Program.
+Applications for the 2021-2023 term will open Fall 2020.
 Please view the council/center intern orientation at your leisure to assist you with understanding the governance process within the SNMMI.
+If you have any questions regarding the internship program please contact Michelle Ewing.